-Alaska Natives residing on the Pribilof Islands are allowed an annual subsistence harvest of northern fur seals, with a take range determined from annual household surveys.
-Typically, only juvenile males are taken in the subsistence harvest, which likely results in a much smaller impact on population growth than a harvest of equal proportions of males and females.
-However, occasional harvest of adult males does occur: in 2004, there were two adult male northern fur seals that were struck but lost, and one was killed (Malavansky et al. 2005).
-A few females were taken in 1996, 1997, and 1998, but no females are known to have been taken since the late 1990s (Alaska Regional Office 2005).
-Subsistence take in areas other than the Pribilof Islands is known to occur, though believed to be minimal (NMFS unpubl. data, National Marine Mammal Laboratory, 7600 Sand Point Way NE, Seattle, WA 98115).
-Between 2001 and 2005, there was an annual average of 702 seals harvested per year in the subsistence hunt (Table 9).
+Alaska Natives residing on the Pribilof Islands are allowed an annual subsistence harvest of northern fur seals, with a take range designed to meet local needs as determined from annual household surveys.
+Typically, only juvenile males are taken in the subsistence harvest, which likely results in a much smaller impact on population growth than a harvest that includes females.
+However, occasional harvest of adult males does occur: in 2004, there were two adult males that were struck but lost, and one that was killed (Malavansky et al. 2005).
+In 2006, one adult male and four females were struck and killed (Lestenkof and Zavadil 2006).
+No adult males and three female fur seals were struck and killed during the harvest on St. Paul Island in 2007 (Lestenkof and Zavadil 2007).
+Between 2003 and 2007, there was an annual average of 593 seals harvested per year in the subsistence hunt (Table 9).

 Table 9.
-Summary of the Alaska Native subsistence harvest of northern fur seals on St. Paul and St. George Islands for 2001-2005.
+Summary of the Alaska Native subsistence harvest of northern fur seals on St. Paul and St. George Islands for 2003-2007.